Breast reduction liposuction

 ⇒ Large amounts of fatty tissue

 This screening procedure is similar to a mammogram, but it produces a 3-D image (rather than flat) to determine your breast density.The mammogram also shows the exact volume in each breast so that the desired amount of fat can be removed to give a symmetrical breast shape.
-This is especially useful when your breast has uneven volume to start with.
+This is especially useful when your breast has uneven volume.

 ⇒ General anaesthesia is not possible/desired

 Some patients cannot have general anaesthesia for health reasons; others simply prefer to avoid a GA whenever possible.
 Breast (lift) liposuction does not require a general anaesthetic.
-The patient will be awake throughout their procedure, and only local anaesthetic and a light sedative be used.
+The patient will be awake throughout their procedure, and only local anaesthetic and a sedative be used.

 ⇒ Free from excessive stretch marks